marimo-team/marimo/README.md

 <img src="docs/_static/readme-ui.gif" width="700px" />

-**Powered by static analysis.** marimo's reactive runtime is performant: it uses static analysis to run only those cells that need to be run.
+**Performant runtime.** marimo's runtime uses static analysis to run only those cells that need to be run.
+You can optionally disable expensive cells to prevent them from automatically running.

 **Batteries-included.** marimo comes with GitHub Copilot, Black code formatting, HTML export, fast code completion, a [VS Code